 Best YouTube channels to learn Czech

-Czech a Anglicky with Rich – Rich is learning Czech, like you!
-He has learnt the ropes of the Czech language and created a step by step guide for you to follow.
+Rich is learning Czech, like you!
+He has learned the ropes of the Czech language and created a step-by-step guide for you to follow.
 You will find his videos great for everyday use and cultural tips.
 Including, how to sing happy birthday in Czech!

-Honest Guide – If you’re learning Czech or travelling to Prague, you would have probably heard of the Honest Guide.
-They are known to uncover hidden gems in Prague as well as tourist traps.
-Most of their videos are in English and cover topics about travelling in Prague.
+Most of their videos are in English and cover topics about traveling in Prague.
 How is this relevant?
 Well, I believe it is crucial to learn about the culture and scene of the language you’re learning.

-Czech for Gary – This YouTube channel contains high-quality content and videos.
-Her videos are straight to the point and digestible for beginners.
+This YouTube channel contains high-quality content catered to Czech language learners.
+The videos are straight to the point and digestible for beginners.

 Best online resources to learn Czech

-Realityczech.org – There are ten units, and each unit comes with specific lesson plans.
-It is a great website to familiarize yourself with the basics of the Czech Language.
+On this website, there are ten units, and each unit comes with specific lesson plans.
+It is a great website to familiarize yourself with the basics of the Czech language.

-Local lingo – They have summed up the basic knowledge for learning the grammar and use phrases that will help in the Czech Republic.
+The folks at Local Lingo have summed up the basic knowledge of Czech grammar and vocabulary.
 The website has a simple and interactive interface to explore.

-Czech declensions (Wikipedia) – For the advanced learnings, Wikipedia has created an excellent page to learn your Czech declension through the use of simple tables and examples.
+For advanced learners, Wikipedia has an excellent page to revise your Czech declension through the use of simple tables and examples.
 Learning declensions can be a little bit easier now.

-Internet Language Reference Book – I know how hard it can be to learn the different forms of Czech words.
-Just enter the root word you are looking for and it will give you all the results you need.
+I know how hard it can be to learn the different forms of Czech words.
+Just enter the root word you are looking for and this website will give you all the results you need.
 For example, the different forms, gender, pronunciation of the word all in one search!

-FSI FAST Czech (101 Languages) – Foreign Service Institute (FSI) develops one of the best free language course for the most spoken languages.
-They include all the course materials, PDF files and audio files to follow along.
-The FAST course is designed for an eight-week intensive course, but you can take your time to go through the material.
+The FAST course is designed as an eight-week intensive Czech course, but you can take your time to go through the material.

-Czech Courses – They offer online and in-class Czech courses in Prague and in Brno.
-Additionally, if you intend to study or work in the Czech Republic, you have an option of taking their one-year Czech preparatory course too.
+Czech Courses offer online and in-class Czech courses in Prague and in Brno.
+If you intend to study or work in the Czech Republic, you have an option of taking their one-year Czech preparatory course.

-Kateřina Houfková – Learn Czech with a smile.
-Katerina has an extensive portfolio of companies and individual learners.
+Learn Czech with a smile.
+Katerina has an extensive portfolio comprising companies and individual learners.
 She offers group courses or you can sign up for individual lessons.
 She is based in Brno but also offers online classes.